Wing276/How-many-customer-stay/README.md

 7. customer_churn.ipynb

-Remark: This is one of my school projects
+Remark: This is one of my school projects.
+You can download my script and play around my code :)